 Another great place to get a lovely smooth cappuccino is Dolce Sicilia if you are around St Julian’s area.
 They also sell some of the best custard cream pastries to go along with your coffee.

 The self proclaimed best coffee in town, the Italian chain mentioned above, Caffe Pascucci serves organic drinks.
 You’ll find them in St Venera, Tigne Point (Sliema), Paceville (St Julian’s), Bay Street (Paceville), Cospicua (one of the Three Cities) and Valletta.

 There’s a cute cafe in Naxxar.
 Their USP, at least to me, is that they are based in a bookstore and who doesn’t love books and coffee!
 My lovely American friend, expat writer Amanda informs me that the tables at Crème Café at Yorkdale are too small for co-working, but it’s worth popping in if you are in the area.
 Good lunch options here too.

 Nitro Coffee is the newest addition to coffee scene in Malta and offers a US based invention ice coffee on tap!
-You can try it at Fresco’s bar in Sliema or in Paceville near Eat Me I’m Famous!
+You can try it at Fresco’s bar in Sliema or in Paceville near Eat Me I’m Famous during the summer season.

 Transport in Malta